zhenjiao/openlocTest/loc/fr/articles/resource-group-lock-resources.md

 that a storage account not be deleted.
 In this scenario, you would use a resource lock with a lock level of **CanNotDelete** on the storage account.

 In another scenario, your business may have periods where you don't want updates going into production.
 The **ReadOnly** lock level stops creation or updates.
-If you’re a retail company, you may not want to allow updates during holiday shopping periods.
-If you’re a financial services company, you may have constraints related to deployments during certain market hours.
+If you�re a retail company, you may not want to allow updates during holiday shopping periods.
+If you�re a financial services company, you may have constraints related to deployments during certain market hours.
 A resource lock can provide a policy to lock the resources as appropriate.
 This could be applied to just certain resources or to the entirety of the resource group.

 ## Creating a Lock in a Template

 The example below shows a template that creates a lock on a storage account.
 The storage account on which to apply the lock is provided as a parameter, and that is used in conjunction with the concat() function.
-The result is the resource name appended with ‘Microsoft.Authorization’ and then a name of the lock, in this case **myLock**.
+The result is the resource name appended with �Microsoft.Authorization� and then a name of the lock, in this case **myLock**.

 The type provided is specific to the resource type.
 For storage, this type is "Microsoft.Storage/storageaccounts/providers/locks".